 : a public voicemail

-of a fictional character; and My little PRISM
+of a fictional character; and Be my friend

 : a tool to observe your friends' social life.
 Both are internet-based projects that assume user involvement.